 Response: Accepted.
+The provisions of section 25BB(3) will be deleted.
 The provisions of section 25BB(3) were inserted to achieve neutrality in the tax treatment of amounts received or accrued in respect of financial instruments and the deductible on-distribution of those amounts by REITs and controlled companies.
 In the absence of the rule exempt dividends or partially taxed foreign dividends could have resulted in a full deduction when on-distributed.